jmquigley/util.ds/docs/lib/binarytree.md

 <a name="BinaryTree+_minimum"></a>

 ### binaryTree._minimum(node) ⇒ <code>Node.&lt;T&gt;</code>
-From a node searches a tree or subtree for the minimum value in that (sub)tree.
+From a node, searches a tree or subtree for the minimum value in that (sub)tree.
 Note that the property `.smallest` can be used to quickly retrieve the smallest value in the tree.
+This is really used to recompute the minimum value when it is removed from the tree.

 **Kind**: instance method of [<code>BinaryTree</code>](#BinaryTree)
 **Returns**: <code>Node.&lt;T&gt;</code> - the smallest node in the (sub)tree.